-Service User Code Service Type Code Output Measures Counting rules and examples Activities of assessment of service needs, development and monitoring of service plans, ongoing case management and coordination of voluntary, individualised service packages, and professional support in accessing and using general community reporting period Number of Service Users who received a service during the reporting period Count the number of Service Users (distinct individuals) who received a service against this output U2310 T330 A07.1.04 Volunteer resource development and/or placement Providing volunteers with knowledge about the roles, functions, activities and policies of non-government organisations, with training in discharging their duties and responsibilities as volunteers.
-Number of hours provided during the reporting period Number of Service Users who received a service during the reporting period See table below Count the number of volunteers who received training and support against this output
+Service User Code Service Type Code Output Measures Counting rules and examples with knowledge about the roles, functions, activities and policies of non-government organisations, with training in discharging their duties and responsibilities as volunteers.
+Number of Service Users who received a service during the reporting period Count the number of volunteers who received training and support against this output Example: The service trained 20 volunteers during the reporting period.
+Count as 20.

-Count this time as part of hours of service/outpo Not counted in hours of service Time spent with Service Users in person or on Time spent on behalf of a client or which can be Indirect time: the phone, for example: attributed to a Service User: ■ Travel Case management Arranging a referral ■ Team meetings Personal assistance Writing file notes Staff training Participating in case conferences General networking meetings Recording data at time of assessment Getting supervision / supervising staff Compiling or entering data for reporting purposes Collating data General administrative tasks
+Count this time as part of hours of service/outp Not counted in hours of service Time spent with Service Users in person or on Time spent on behalf of a client or which can be Indirect time: the phone, for example: attributed to a Service User: ■ Travel Case management Arranging a referral Team meetings Personal assistance Writing file notes Staff training Participating in case conferences General networking meetings Recording data at time of assessment Getting supervision / supervising staff Compiling or entering data for reporting purposes Collating data General administrative tasks